Beyond The Classroom

 Within the University and Careers department, our mission is to support the student’s holistic development throughout their time at CGA.
 Our approach reflects our diverse student body; each student and family has unique goals and needs, and our counselors work with each family to understand their personal pathway to success beyond graduation from CGA.

-Our student-centered approach exposes our learners to various global perspectives, opportunities, and university destinations in order to equip them with the skills and knowledge to succeed.
-Through exposure to limitless opportunities through our academic, extracurricular, and career-oriented networks and consistent personal growth and reflection, students are encouraged to develop an awareness of the possible university and career paths available to them, and develop a plan to achieve these in concert with their CGA counselors.
+Our student-centred approach exposes our learners to various global perspectives, opportunities, and university destinations in order to equip them with the skills and knowledge to succeed.
+Through exposure to limitless opportunities through our academic, extracurricular, and career-oriented networks and consistent personal growth and reflection, students are encouraged to develop an awareness of the possible university and career paths available to them.

 The pillars of our university and careers counseling program are: Academic Advising, University Admissions, Career Guidance, and Extracurricular Options.

-Our counselors work in concert with our academic staff in order to provide the most tailored individual guidance for our students.
+Our counselor works together with our academic staff in order to provide the most tailored individual guidance for our students.

-With CGA’s goal of equipping our students with the tools and skills to be the “architects” of their own lives and development, a crucial component is the exposure to as many possible careers and pathways as possible.
+With CGA’s goal of equipping our students with the tools and skills to be the “architects” of their own lives; a crucial component is the exposure to as many possible careers and pathways as possible.